Picture this: the walls of your home start to crack and you notice a water stain on the ceiling. You cover it up with some posters and decorations.

 Never Suffer from Plantar Fasciitis Again with Our Cause-Based Treatment Approach!

-At Back in Motion Sport & Spine Physical Therapy in Fort Myers, Florida, we know that fixing the underlying cause of a condition like plantar fasciitis is the only way to resolve it permanently.
+At Back in Motion Physical Therapy & Performance in Fort Myers, Florida, we know that fixing the underlying cause of a condition like plantar fasciitis is the only way to resolve it permanently.

-That’s why we practice a revolutionary cause-based treatment approach, called The Gray MethodTM, which eliminates your plantar fasciitis for good.
+That’s why we practice a revolutionary cause-based treatment approach, called The Gray Method, which eliminates your plantar fasciitis for good.

 Our Doctors of Physical Therapy specialize in plantar fasciitis and typically discover the underlying cause of an injury in less than 20 minutes.
 You’ll enjoy a speedy recovery and get back in motion again, pain-free.